 Solutions such as heroku, squarespace, wpengine and engineyard fall into this category.
 Some provide a platform such as the WordPress CMS, with arbitrary scaling options.
 Others like Heroku and EngineYard allow Ruby applications to be deployed without the need for a lot of fuss at the operational level.

+So, that’s all the questions which can be asked during a cloud deployment interview.
 We’re not done yet.
 In part three of this series, we’ll hit on dba skills, and a series of general questions that cut across the spectrum of web operations.
 Or jump back to part one of the cloud interview guide.